leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 ### 5.3 Blocking queues and producer-consumer pattern

 Blocking queues provide blocking *put* and *take* method as well as the timed equivalents *offer* and *poll*.
-If a queue is full, *put* blocks until space becomes available; if the queue is empty, take blocks until an element is available.
+If a queue is full, *put* blocks until space becomes available; if the queue is empty, *take* blocks until an element is available.

-A producer-consumer design separates the  identification of work to be done with the execution of that work by placing work items on a 'to do' list for later processing.
+A *producer-consumer* design separates the  identification of work to be done with the execution of that work by placing work items on a 'to do' list for later processing.
 BlockingQueue simplifies the *producer-consumer* design pattern.

 One of the most common producer-consumer designs is a thread pool coupled with a work queue; this pattern is embodied in the Executor task execution framework.

 Blocking queues also provide an *offer* method, which returns a failure status value if the item cannot be enqueued.
-This enables you create more flexible policies for dealing with overload, such as reducing the number of producer threads.41
+This enables you create more flexible policies for dealing with overload, such as reducing the number of producer threads.

-> Bounded queues are a powerful resource management tool for building reliable applications: they make you program more robust to overload by throttling activities that threaten to produce more work than can be handled.
+> Bounded queues are a powerful resource management tool for building reliable applications: they make your program more robust to overload by throttling activities that threaten to produce more work than can be handled.

 It is tempting to assume that the consumers will always keep up, so that you need not place any bounds on the size of work queues, but this is a prescription for rearchitecting your system later.
 Build resource management into your design early using blocking queues, it is a lot easier to do this up front than to retrofit it later.